-Mr. Loring stated that the board will rewrite the application to allow pharmacy outsourcing facilities to be licensed as a wholesaler.
+Mr. Loring stated that the board will possibly rewrite the application to allow pharmacy outsourcing facilities.

 j) August 2013 minutes revision:

 Mr. Loring stated that a licensee requested that the August 2013 minutes be revised to omit language that reflected adversely towards the licensee.
 The board denied the request and stated that any revisions made to "official minutes" are due to inaccurate or accidental omission of factual information stated at a board meeting..